Ä¢¹½AV

 The Student Support Team helps students who are experiencing challenges get back to thriving by responding at both the individual and community level.

-We provide comprehensive and coordinated support to improve the well-being of the individual student, support their academic success, respond to instances of non-academic misconduct, and contribute to an overall improvement in safety and inclusivity on campus.
+We take a care-first approach, and provide comprehensive and coordinated support to improve the well-being of the individual student, support their academic success, respond to instances of non-academic misconduct, and contribute to an overall improvement in safety and inclusivity on campus.

 We also advise on all matters related to the Code of Student ConductĀ and offer a supportive case management process.Ģż